maheshbelkhude/git-workflow-demo/README.md

 # git-workflow-demo
-Create a GitHub repository and demonstrate branching, pull requests, and code reviews.
+Create a GitHub repository and demonstrate branching, pull requests, and code reviews. updating readme.